Setting the foundation…

 1957: The United Church of Christ is founded.
 In its over 55 year life, the UCC has effectively overcome historical divisions and actively promoted social justice and radical hospitality.
 First Church, and neighboring Grace Reformed Church on 15th St, become part of the UCC.
 Click here to read more about the United Church of Christ.

-1960’s: First Church remains engaged in racial justice, and the sanctuary was one of the few large halls in Washington, DC, that would host an interracial meeting.
+1960’s: First Church remains engaged in civil rights and racial justice, and the sanctuary was one of the few large halls in Washington, DC, that would host an interracial meeting.
 First Church acts as a staging area for the 1963 March on Washington.

 1961: The church moves into a newly rebuilt space after the old building is demolished.
 First Church worships at the Chinese Baptist Church in Chinatown during construction.

 1970’s and 1980‘s: First church provides space and support for the new Metropolitan Community Church of Washington, DC, which was one of the earliest gay and lesbian congregations in the DC area.
 In collaboration with MCC, First Church launches the Dinner Program for Homeless Women.

 1980’s: The church joins a UCC initiative to become a Just Peace church, rejecting war and working for peace.